mengkaixi2c9/Power-Bi-Practice-1-with-Alex-the-Analyst/README.md

 Practice Power BI:
-*the purpase of langauges, such as Power BI, is to make visualizations that look good and can display information better
+*the purpose of langauges, such as Power BI, is to make visualizations that look good and can display information better
 1. Building First Visualization (add the data in-> then, "transform data")
 2. Power Query
 3. Create & Manage Relationships